DominikDziedzic/PilotStudyPartitioning/README.md

-# Pilot Study on Partitioning
+# Pilot Study on Partitioninga
 Repository for storing materials and data from the pilot study on partitioning to accompany ["Sources of Philosophical Intuitions: Towards a Model of Intuition Generation"](https://github.com/DominikDziedzic/IntuitionGenerationProject) project.

 This study examines the interplay between pre-experimentally and experimentally acquired knowledge after limited training.
 David Kaplan’s ‘Carnap vs. Agnew’ case (1978, p.
 239) concerning the reference of demonstratives has been converted to experimental materials and presented to participants in one of three conditions.